oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

         rcu_schema_password : <RCU schema password>
         atp.admin.user : admin
         tns.alias : <tns alias name. e.g. dbname_tp>
-        javax.net.ssl.keyStorePassword : <atp wallet password when generated the wallet from Oracle Cloud Console>
+        javax.net.ssl.keyStorePassword : <atp wallet password when generating the wallet from Oracle Cloud Console>
-        javax.net.ssl.trustStorePassword : <atp wallet password when generated the wallet from Oracle Cloud Console>
+        javax.net.ssl.trustStorePassword : <atp wallet password when generating the wallet from Oracle Cloud Console>
         oracle.net.tns_admin: <optional: absolute path of the unzipped wallet root directory (outside of the archive), if the wallet.zip is not included in the archive>
 ```
 The database wallet can be included in the archive file under `atpwallet` zipentry structure